The Different Types of Stairlifts in the UK: Complete Guide

 These features prioritise user safety and make using the stairlift more comfortable.

-• Powered footrests: Powered footrests are often designed to automatically fold or unfold at the push of a button, making it easier for those who find it difficult to bend.
-Some models, like the Handicare 1100, feature this option.
+• Powered footrests: Powered footrests automatically fold or unfold at the push of a button, ideal for those who struggle to bend.
+Some models, like the Handicare 1100, include this feature.

 Space-saving and accessibility features